Yobubble/yona-bot/README.md

 #### Issues encountered and possible solution I can think of

-- Conversation delay (might be able to solve by controlling length of answer and improving code quality)
+- Poor performance (might be able to solve by controlling length of answer and improving code quality)

 #### Contributions ?
 I don't know man